deadpixi/mtm/README.rst

 just work out-of-the-box for you, thanks to the efforts of the various hackers over the years to make terminal-independence a reality.)

-By default, mtm advertises itself as a `screen` terminal.
+By default, mtm advertises itself as a `screen-bce` terminal.
 This is what `GNU screen` and `tmux` advertise themselves as, and is a well-known terminal type that has been in the default terminfo database for decades.